ronakdm/drlearn/docs/index.rst

 Installation
 ------------------

-You can install `drlearn` by running
+You can install DRLearn by running

 .. code-block:: bash